rockroman/CI_PP2_TG/README.md

 </details>

-1. As a New User,I want to know what the company offers.
+1. I want to understand what the game is about

 | **Feature**                     | **Action**                          | **Expected Result**                                                                  | **Actual Result** |
 |---------------------------------|-------------------------------------|--------------------------------------------------------------------------------------|-------------------|